tomduhourq/mathematical/README.md

 - Simple operations on Vectors in R2 and R3
 - Simple extensions for numeric classes
-- Complex numbers with operations
+- Complex numbers with their operations

 using Scala with ScalaTest and ScalaCheck, under construction.